erikerlandson/erikerlandson.github.com/source/_posts/2016-05-26-measuring-decision-tree-split-quality-with-test-statistic-p-values.markdown

 ![Figure 2](http://mathurl.com/z5hojxg.png)

 These simplified equations show clearly that (all else remaining equal) as sample size grows smaller, the measured t-statistic correspondingly grows smaller (proportional to sqrt(n)), and furthermore the corresponding variance of the t distribution to be applied grows larger.
-For any given shift in left and right sub-populations, each of these trends yields a smaller p-value.
+For any given shift in left and right sub-populations, each of these trends yields a larger (i.e. weaker) p-value.
 This behavior is desirable for a split quality metric.
 The less data there is at a given candidate split, the less confidence there _should_ be in split quality.
 Put another way: we would like to require a larger difference before a split is measured as being good quality when we have less data to work with, and that is exactly the behavior the t-test provides us.

 <a name="results"></a>
 #####Training Results